Santa-Maria-Shithil/CE-508-Network-Security/Final_Hw2/ README.txt

 Implementation:
     1. Main function takes command line arguments from the user with the help of capture_options() function and pass it to the trackingFromInterface() or trackingFromFile() function.
 If no argument passes to the main function, then by default the trackingFromInterface() will be called with the default interface and empty expression.
-If either only readfile or both readfile and interface pass as argument then trackingFromFile() function will be called and will trace the packet from the file and ignore the interface (Note: tcmdump also works this way).
+If either only read-file or both read-file and interface pass as argument then trackingFromFile() function will be called and will trace the packet from the file and ignore the interface (Note: tcmdump also works this way).
 Both these function will call the handle_packet() function for each captured packet.
     2. capture_options(): This function captures the arguments (interface, file name, expression) from the command line and return